-If you’re experiencing tooth discomfort, contact the specialists at San Diego Smile Center immediately.
+If you’re experiencing tooth discomfort, contact San Diego Smile Center specialists immediately.
 We can examine your dental records and obtain X-rays of the damaged region.
-Once we have this data, our experts may make suggestions about the many sorts of dental extraction available to us.
+Once we have this data, our experts may suggest the many sorts of dental extraction available to us.

 - Simple extraction: This form of extraction is often done on teeth that are exposed above the gumline.
 It only takes a few seconds to remove a tooth with dental forceps.

-- Surgical extraction: It’s simpler to break the tooth away from the gum than it is to remove one that’s just above or below the gumline.
+- Surgical extraction: It’s simpler to break the tooth away from the gum than to remove one just above or below the gum line.
 To remove a tooth, our staff makes incisions in the gums.
 Before removal, it may be broken down into smaller pieces.

 While it’s natural to feel some anxiety before either tooth extraction or dental surgery, patients should not feel too much discomfort because of the anesthetic.